Laura Villars: Media and other activities

 In 2023, Villars was the subject of a broadcast by Swiss Radio and Television in the program Couleurs Locales, which tells the story of her career in a predominantly male sport.

 In 2025, Villars launched a YouTube channel dedicated to her racing career.
 She shares behind-the-scenes content from racing events, tests cars and boats, and occasionally invites celebrities for challenges or driving experiences.

 Beyond racing competitively, Villars actively advocates for the advancement of women in motorsport.
 She uses her fame to inspire other women to break down barriers in a traditionally male-dominated environment.
 She is also involved in partnerships with initiatives promoting gender equality.

 Candidacy for FIA Presidency

-In September 2025, Villars announced her candidacy for president of the FIA in the upcoming election on 12 December 2025.
-She challenges incumbent President Mohammed Ben Sulayem.
+In September 2025, Villars announced her intention to run for president of the FIA against incumbent Mohammed Ben Sulayem in the upcoming election on 12 December 2025.
 Tim Mayer, the other candidate, withdrew his candidacy in October 2025, citing issues with the FIA electoral process.
-Villars is taking legal action against the restrictive electoral rules currently enforced by the FIA.
+Technicalities in the election process required each candidate to list one potential vice president from each of the FIA global regions.
+Fabiana Ecclestone, wife of Bernie Ecclestone (former CEO of Formula One Group), was the only candidate in the South American region, and she supported Ben Sulayem.
+This meant Villars and all other candidates were blocked from running in the election.

+Villars is taking legal action against the electoral rules currently enforced by the FIA, stating that she wants to make sure the process is able to “respect the highest standards of governance, transparency, and democracy”.
+Villars' legal team argued for the suspension of the FIA election during an emergency meeting in a Paris court on 3 December 2025, but the election will proceed as scheduled and Ben Sulayem will run unopposed.
+However, an initial court hearing is set for 16 February 2026 to dispute "the irregularities raised regarding the presidential election".